fab-scm/CASTvis/README.md

 # CASTvis
-Supporting functionalities to visualize outputs from the CAST package.
+Supporting functionalities for interactive visualization of outputs from the CAST package.
 CAST includes functions to improve spatial or spatial-temporal modelling tasks using 'caret'.

 ### Installation
 ```